George of Poděbrady: Struggle with internal opposition and antiking

 George made enemies among the nobles of the papal party, who assembled at Zelená Hora (Grüneberg) on 28 November 1465 to voice their grievances and conclude an alliance against the king.
 The alliance was from the outset supported by Paul II, who, on 23 December 1466, excommunicated George and pronounced his deposition as king of Bohemia, which released all subjects of the Bohemian crown from their oaths of allegiance to George.
 Emperor Frederick III and Hungarian King Matthias Corvinus, George's former ally, joined the insurgent Bohemian nobles, starting the Bohemian War.
 Matthias conquered a large part of Moravia, and was crowned by the papal party in the Moravian ecclesiastical metropolis Olomouc as king of Bohemia on 3 May 1469.

 George was successful against Matthias but, contrary to the wishes of his followers, came to an agreement with the Hungarian king in 1470.

+In the spring of 1471, however, Jiřík's health deteriorated significantly and he died on the 22nd of March.
+He was buried in the royal tomb in St. Vitus Cathedral.
+His heart and entrails were placed in the Church of Our Lady before Týn in the Old Town, next to the grave of John of Rokycany.

 His followers chose Vladislaus II, the son of the Polish king, as his successor to continue the fight against Matthias.